RO-Crate Metadata

 - Provenance information of various kinds; who (people and organizations) and what (instruments and computer programs) created or contributed to the data set and individual files within it.

-However, as RO-Crate uses the Linked Data principles, adopters of RO-Crate are free to supplement RO-Crate using Schema.org metadata and/or assertions using other Linked Data vocabularies.
+However, as RO-Crate uses the Linked Data principles, adopters of RO-Crate are free to supplement RO-Crate using Schema.org metadata and/or assertions using other Linked Data vocabularies (see Extending RO-Crate).

 Future coverage

-A future version of this specification aim to cater for variable-level assertions: In some cases, e.g. for tabular data, additional metadata may be provided about the structure and variables within a given file.
+A future version of this specification will aim to cater for variable-level assertions: in some cases, e.g. for tabular data, additional metadata may be provided about the structure and variables within a given file.
 See the use case Describe a tabular data file directly in RO-Crate metadata for work-in-progress.

 Recommended Identifiers